offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Core Language_TOPIC
 ```

 By default, C++ comes packages with the C++ standard library.
-You can think of this as C++'s equivalent of core Java packages: collection classes in `java.util`, thread classes in `java.util.concurrent`, IO classes in `java.io`, etc...
+You can think of this as C++'s version of core Java packages: collection classes in `java.util`, thread classes in `java.util.concurrent`, IO classes in `java.io`, etc...
 In addition, several third-party C++ libraries exist that provide commonly needed functionality.
-You can think of these are as C++'s equivalent to common Java libraries: Guava, Apache Commons, etc...
+You can think of these are as C++'s version of common Java libraries: Guava, Apache Commons, etc...

 Common third-party C++ libraries: